raj-gun/NonSysID/doc/model_simulation.md

 # `model_simulation`

-`model_simulation` simulates the output of an identified NARX (Nonlinear AutoRegressive with eXogenous input) model using given input/output data and a specified k-step-ahead horizon.
+`model_simulation` simulates the output of an identified (N)ARX/(N)AR (Nonlinear AutoRegressive with eXogenous input/Nonlinear AutoRegressive) model using given input/output data and a specified k-step-ahead horizon.
 It returns the simulated output, error, and delay matrix, and is typically used after identifying a model with [`NonSysID`](./NonSysID.md).

 ---